MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-storage.md

 The default is 0 (during low free disk space).

-Not Configured:
-By default, the Storage Sense cadence is set to “during low free disk space”.
+If you do not configure this policy setting, then the Storage Sense cadence is set to “during low free disk space” by default.
 Users can configure this setting in Storage settings.

 <!--/Description-->
 <!--ADMXMapped-->